Spencer Torkelson Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in the league.
+- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 12th in the league.

-- Orioles pitchers combine to rank 15th in baseball in home runs allowed (22 total, 1.2 per game).
+- Orioles pitchers combine to rank 16th in baseball in home runs surrendered (23 total, 1.2 per game).

-- Gibson makes the start for the Orioles, his fifth of the season.
-He is 3-0 with a 4.18 ERA and 13 strikeouts in 23 2/3 innings pitched.
+- The Orioles will send Rodriguez (0-0) to the mound for his fourth start of the season.
+He is 0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched.

-- In his most recent time out on Saturday against the Chicago White Sox, the right-hander went 5 1/3 innings, giving up four earned runs while surrendering seven hits.
+- The right-hander last appeared in relief on Friday, when he tossed 2/3 innings against the Detroit Tigers while giving up hits.

+- The 23-year-old has put up an ERA of 6.91, with 11.9 strikeouts per nine innings, in three games this season.
+Opponents are batting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.